 Title IX requires schools to prevent and address campus sexual assaults.
 They are required to “prevent, respond to, and resolve matters” that involve “sexual misconduct.”

-At the California conference I attended, Dr. Jennifer Freyd said that Obama’s mandate gave her the official green light to start investigating the issue of sexual assault on campus as a research topic.
+Dr. Freyd shared that Obama’s mandate gave her the official green light to start investigating the issue of sexual assault on campus as a research topic.
 She said the political situation has never existed before that would allow her to look into the problem.
-She said universities wouldn’t permit her to shine a spot light on the problem.
+She said universities wouldn’t permit her to shine a spot light on the issues.

 A movie called “The Hunting Ground,” released in 2015, is about sexual assault on campuses.
 This movie has played an important role in legislators in 29 states introducing bills to address sexual assault on campuses.

-I should share that this book is difficult to read if you are going to pick up a copy.
-I anticipate that a lot of copies have been left unfinished because the content is difficult to digest.
+I should share that this book is difficult to read, if you are going to pick up a copy.
+I anticipate that a lot of copies have been left partially unread because the content is difficult to digest.
 The book is worth reading, but please give yourself permission to put it down if you find yourself triggered by the content.

 As I write this blog post, I am standing in Calgary, Alberta.
 The statistics and stories contained in this post pertain to the United States, but I don’t want you to think this is only an American problem.
 You don’t have to look any further than recent events at the University of British Columbia to recognize that a parallel problem is happening in Canada.

-If you are the parent of a student heading off to university or currently on campus, educate yourself and then your child.
+If you are the parent of a student heading off to university or currently on campus, you can educate yourself and then your child.
 There’s a lot at stake here.
-The statistics show it.
-The chance is significant that a student you care about that is on a university campus will be raped before they graduate with their degree.
+The chance is significant that a student you care about on a university campus will be raped before they graduate with their degree.